Is now a particularly great time to consider taking a gap year? Yes—but not for the reasons you might think.

 Now is also a good time to remember how short life is.
 As I write this, over 100,000 people have lost their lives to the coronavirus in the United States alone.
 People are dying and they need to hear the gospel.
-They need to hear that though their bodies are wasting away and though our lives can be cut down by an enemy that is too small to see, there is a God who has defeated death and provided us with a down payment on an indestructible life together with him for eternity.
+They need to hear that though their bodies are wasting away, though our lives can be cut down by an enemy that is too small to see, there is a God who has defeated death.
+A God who has provided us with a down payment on an indestructible life together with him for eternity.

-People all over the world need to hear this Great News, and the Radical Gap Year is built on the urgency of our very short lives.
+People all over the world need to hear this Great News.
+The Radical Gap Year is built on the urgency of our very short lives.

 We often make plans to “change the world.”
 But now more than ever, we are reminded how the plans we make can change in a minute.
 As followers of Jesus, let’s not aim so low as to only change the world.
 Instead, let’s think, “How can I invest in eternity?”

 How will you leverage the next four years of your life for the sake of the gospel so that others can experience eternal life?
-The answer to that question will impact the eternal destiny of those around you as well as those all around the world.
+The answer to that question will impact the eternal destiny of those around you.
+As well as impact those all around the world.